CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-23-vectorization.md

 It looks like we encounter ~3.5x more pipeline resource stalls when accumulating into a float than into a double!

 So what happened?
-My initial impression is that when we accumulate into a double, there is a greater number of independant instructions than our loop that accumulates results into a float.
+My initial impression is that when we accumulate into a double, there is a greater number of independant instructions than in our loop that accumulates partial results into a float.
 By having more instructions with fewer dependancies between them, we can better utilize our available hardware resouces instead of stalling and waiting on dependencies.
-This seems to compensate larger number of instructions executed.
+This seems to compensate for executing more instructions.

 ## Hand-Tuned Dot Product